fulstock/Methods-for-Recognizing-Nested-Terms/README.md

 1. `damage_data.py`: script to damage data (train for early, development and test for late);
 2. `data4cross_predict.py`: script to prepare damaged data for cross-prediction.
 Obtained data can be used for subtraining;
 3. `convert_and_merge.py`: fuse resulting predictions with flat data for final training.

+### Other

+Two other scripts are provided:
+- `convert_for_submission.py`: convert Binder predictions to Codalab format for evaluation;
+- `check_f1_nested.py`: calculate F1 inner, outer and overall metrics over macro- and micro-average scores.

 ## Processed data